opentok/opentok-ios-sdk-samples/9.Ringtones/README.md

 * There is no timeout or repeat for the audio player.
 Once the asset is played to completion, all calls from OTAudioBus will be passed to the audio driver, and playback/capture will proceed as normal.

+* An additional tap gesture recognizer has been added to this sample to show and test that this sequence will work through multiple calls.
+The `resetSession` method is added to implement this workflow.